Code-Institute-Submissions/winterheartlee-ticket_admission_SepResub/README.md

 - The programming languages used were HTML5, CSS3, Python and Javascript.
 - The Code Institute 'Boutique Ado' walkthrough was followed through carefully and applied to my needs for this project for many of the features; particularly the Stripe payment code.
 - Recommended fix for HTML5 'datetime-local' failing validation when creating/editing events was found on Stack Overflow by user 'CoffeeBasedLifeform' here: https://stackoverflow.com/questions/53180600/django-datetime-not-validating-right/53194594#53194594
+- The blog app and model was created using the walkthrough at DjangoCentral: https://djangocentral.com/building-a-blog-application-with-django/

 ### Frameworks, Libraries and Programs: